JodyLS27/JodyLS27/README.md

 # Jody L. Stocks
 `Technical Director`

-I'm a TD specializing in Houdini.
-I create HDAs and shelf tools which allow the artists to create easier and faster without having to worry about the technical side.
-With my experience as an FX artist, I'm also very comfortable when working in DOPS and with VEX and VOPs to create tools both technical and Procedural.
-With Pixar USD, I am also able to work in LOPS with nodes or scripting in Python and Vex.
+I'm a Houdini TD creating HDAs and shelf tools that allow artists to work easier and faster.
+With my experience as an FX artist, I'm comfortable working in DOPS, SOPS, VOPS, and VEX to create tools and procedural assets.
+With Pixar USD, I have experience in LOPS with nodes and scripting in Python and Vex.
-<br>I also have experience in creating tools for Maya and Arnold shader.
+<br>I also have experience creating tools for Maya and Arnold shaders and desktop applications that run on Windows and Linux.

 ----
 Languages and software